 6. Inventory Accuracy

 Reducing stock-outs and overstocks of construction inventory such as tools, spare parts, machinery, and materials, can lower your overall inventory costs by 10% and item level tagging can increase inventory accuracy by up to 95%.
-IoT based inventory management helps you keep track of all the construction supplies and goods your company has in stock.
+IoT based asset tracking helps you keep track of all the construction supplies and goods your company has in stock.
 If you have excess stock then you are locking up capital, as well as paying unnecessarily for resources like storage space.